gaonkarr/VisualSearch_MXNet_CFN/README.md

 ### Visual Search with MXNet Gluon and HNSW

-4. After logging in run following command to download the git repo :
+4. After logging in run following command to check the downloaded the git repo :

 ```
 ls